tyngsboroughrobotics/botball-python/README.md

 ## Creating your project

 Because Botball for Python's wrappers have already been written by us, all you need to do is create a Python project with the code you want to run during matches.
-Luckily this process is super simple because we wrote a program to generate it all for you!

-1. Open your terminal (on Windows, use WSL or Git Bash) and run `...`.

-2. Lorem ipsum dolor sit amet
+We've provided a template project for you to get started, available [here](https://github.com/tyngsboroughrobotics/game2020/tree/template).
+Get in touch if you have any questions — happy hacking!